Basil

 Little white or lilac (purple basil) flowers followed by small black berries containing the seeds.

-Dwarf or bush basil, sacred basil, east indian or tree basil, purple basil, and lettuce-leaved basil.
+Dwarf or bush basil, sacred basil, east Indian or tree basil, purple basil, and lettuce-leaved basil.
+Learn more about the different kinds of basil in our article on basil varieties.

 During the reigns of Queen Mary and Queen Elizabeth, farmers complimented visiting landladies with the presentation of a potted basil plant.

-Due to their small size, basil seeds are best sown in flats with a light covering of soil.
+When growing basil from seed, your best option is sowing them in flats with a light covering of soil due to their small size.
 Water flats from the bottom until surface shows a wet spot.
+One gardening book recommended watering seedlings before their true leaves appear with a cool chamomile and nettle tea.
 When basil seedlings are about an inch tall, thin so that each plant is two inches apart.

-Once your basil seedlings are 3 inches tall, transplant to your garden where they should be planted a foot apart in rows separated by 15 to 18 inches.
-Can be also used as border plants, but this may require a bit more tending and removal of weeds between the plants.
-Basil prefers a sunny location with light fertile and somewhat dry soil that's as free from weeds as possible.
+Wait until your basil seedlings are at least 3 inches tall before transplantation.
+Basil seedlings should have two sets of true leaves, so don’t rely entirely upon the height of your plants.
+Transplant basil seedlings to a sunny location in your garden but be prepared to provide some shade during the hottest part of the day to young plants.
+Plant a foot apart in rows separated by 15 to 18 inches.
+Growing basil as border plants may require a bit more tending and removal of weeds between the plants.
+Basil prefers light fertile and somewhat dry soil that’s as free from weeds as possible.
 When plants in adjoining rows meet, cultivation may stop.

 Allow some of the strongest plants to remain uncut.
-Seeds should be ripe by mid-autumn.
+Seeds should be ripe by mid-autumn and can self-seed.

 Transplant from the garden or sow seeds in early September.
 Sow seeds two to the inch and transplant seedlings into pots or boxes.
 A standard 4-inch pot is the perfect size for a single plant.
 If grown in flats, basil plants should be spaced 5 to 6 inches apart in each direction.

-Basil oil, a golden yellow essential oil, reddens with age and is mainly used for perfumery than cooking.
+Basil oil, a golden yellow essential oil, reddens with age and is more frequently used for perfumery than cooking.